 Why the AUR Graduate School?

 - Our Faculty are outstanding leaders in their fields

 - Based in Rome – the crossroads of the ancient and modern world

 - Internship opportunities with high profile international organizations

 Conferences & Events

-Registration is now open for the Democratizing Food Governance conference.
-This conference is hosted by The American University of Rome in collaboration with the Economics, Management and Institutions Department of the University of Naples Federico II, the University of Vermont and University College Cork and supported by Fulbright and the European Society for Rural Sociology.
+The Democratizing Food Governance conference was held on October 14th and was hosted by The American University of Rome in collaboration with the Economics, Management and Institutions Department of the University of Naples Federico II, the University of Vermont and University College Cork and supported by Fulbright and the European Society for Rural Sociology.